hctwist/advent-of-code-framework/README.md

 ## Solutions

-A solution needs to satisfy four constrains: inheriting from `Solution`, having a constructor which takes in a single parameter of type `Input`, having a single `Solution` attribute, having at least one `SolutionInput` attribute.
+A solution needs to satisfy four constrains: inheriting from `Solution`, having a constructor which takes in a single parameter of type `Input`, having a single `Solution` attribute, and having at least one `SolutionInput` attribute.

 A solution should then look something like this: